ksuares1/GIPHY-API/README.md

 # GIPHY-API
-This application uses GIPHY API to generate still and animated GIFS.
+This application uses GIPHY's API to gernerate Christmas animated and still GIF's.

 ## Technologies